bergeg/HUD/README.md

 TF2 HUD
 =======
 minmode is required,
-should work fine on all 16x10 and 4x3 resolutions
+should work fine on most 16x10 and 4x3 resolutions

 mostly for vanilla play